 Last update

 British nationals ceased to be considered EU citizens on 1 February 2020.
-However, the rules on the free movement of persons will continue to apply to British nationals and their family members until the end of the transition period (31 December 2020) provided for in the Withdrawal Agreement reached by the United Kingdom and the European Union.
+However, the rules on the free movement of persons continued to apply to British nationals and their family members until the end of the transition period (31 December 2020) provided for in the Withdrawal Agreement reached by the United Kingdom and the European Union.

-Who is concerned?
+Who is concerned

 The following must apply for the new residence document: